roytang/blog/content/notes/2016/08/764129302862450689/index.md

   url: https://twitter.com/roytang/statuses/764129302862450689/
 tags:
 - PokemonGO
+title: ''
 ---

-RT [@chaos_ultima](https://twitter.com/chaos_ultima/): Hopefully #PokemonGO doesn't keep trying to fetch data from the server in crowded places like shopping centres.
-You gotta…
+Hopefully #PokemonGO doesn't keep trying to fetch data from the server in crowded places like shopping centres.
+You gotta cache a mall.